Recursive Tree Grammar Autoencoders: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{achine learning} on trees has made significant progress in the past decades with the development of tree kernels \cite{Aiolli2015,Collins2002}, tree distances \cite{Paassen2018ICML,Zhang1989}, recursive neural networks \cite{Gallicchio2013,Hammer2004,Pollack1990,Sperduti1994,Sperduti1997}, and graph neural networks \cite{Kipf2017,Scarselli2009}.
-However, these advancements are mostly limited to tasks with numeric output, such as classification, regression, clustering, and dimensionality reduction.
-By contrast, much less research has focused on tasks that require tree-structured output, such as as molecule optimization for drug discovery \cite{Kusner2017} or hint generation in intelligent tutoring systems \cite{Paassen2018JEDM}.
-In this contribution, we propose a novel autoencoding model which supports trees both as input and output.
+Deep neural networks on trees have made significant progress in recent years with novel models that achieved unprecedented performance on tree-related tasks, such as tree echo state networks \citep{Gallicchio2013}, tree LSTMs \citep{Tai2015}, code2vec \citep{Alon2019}, or models from the graph neural network family \citep{Kipf2017,Micheli2009,Scarselli2009}.
+However, these advancements are mostly limited to tasks with \emph{numeric output}, such as classification and regression.
+By contrast, much less research has focused on tasks that require \emph{trees as output}, such as as molecular design \citep{Kusner2017,Jin2018} or hint generation in intelligent tutoring systems \citep{Paassen2018JEDM}.
+In this work, we propose a novel autoencoding model which can encode a tree $\tre x$ into a vector encoding $\vec z$ and decode a vector $\vec z$ back into a tree $\tre x$.
+Thus, our model supports not only classification and regression tasks but also optimization over trees or time series prediction on trees.